JLouhela/deck/README.md

 - Uses random number generation for shuffle
 - GoogleTest requires C++14

-Not trying to make this compatible with C++03, although technically possible.
+As this was not requested, I will not try to make this compatible with C++03, although technically possible.

 ## Building